 "Court managers" are high-level administrative staff who work in such close proximity to judges that their actions, decisions or conduct might be viewed as the official acts or positions of the judiciary.
-In the trial courts, court managers include court administrators, chief probation officers, juvenile court directors, clerks of the court and any other similar staff designated by the presiding judge of each county.
+In the trial courts, court managers include court administrators, chief probation officers, juvenile court directors, and any other similar staff designated by the presiding judge of each county, except the elected clerks of court.
 In the appellate courts, court managers include clerks of the court, chief staff attorneys, the administrative director, deputy director, division directors and other staff designated by the chief justice or chief judges.